TerenceSoOn/software_design_assessment/doc/proposal.md

 ## 4. Expected Benefits

-The platform would reduce the need to downloading many different apps for different social goals.
+The platform would reduce the need to downloading many different apps for different social/dating goals.
 It would also provide a clear path from random meetings to long‑term connections.
 With the AI tools, users who are shy or nervous could start and maintain conversations more easily.
 Finally, safety and trust would be improved  through login and content checks (to be detailed more in the requirements).